*Post updated July 2021*

 3. Business Networking

 Offer networking with a difference and invite local business owners to come and mingle (post-lockdown) at your venue.
-Give them a free meeting room and supply tea and coffee (breakfast butties are also popular, so if you’ve made connections with a local café already, they should be able to help!) or let them use one of the galleries.
+Give them a free meeting room and supply tea and coffee, or let them use one of the galleries.
+Breakfast butties are also popular, so if you’ve made connections with a local café already, they should be able to help!

 Ask one of your curators or managers to do a tour of the site and give a talk to the attendees too.
 Many networking events include a short presentation section, so this will go down well.
 And as always, start promoting it now online.